This Privacy Statement was last updated on December 14, 2021.

 - Through your browser or device

 - Certain information is collected by most browsers or automatically through your device, such as your Media Access Control (MAC) address, computer type (Windows or Mac), screen resolution, operating system name and version, device manufacturer and model, language, Internet browser type and version and the name and version of the Services you are using.
-We use this information to ensure that the Services function properly.
+We use this information to ensure that the Activities function properly.

 - Using cookies

 - Using pixel tags and other similar technologies

 - Pixel tags (also known as web beacons and clear GIFs) may be used to, among other things, track the actions of users of the Activities (including email recipients), measure the success of our promotional campaigns, and compile statistics about usage of the Activities and response rates.

 - Your IP address is automatically assigned to your computer by your Internet Service Provider.
 An IP address may be identified and logged automatically in our server log files whenever a user accesses the Activities, along with the time of the visit and the page(s) that were visited.
 Collecting IP addresses is standard practice and is done automatically by many websites, applications and other services.
 We use IP addresses for purposes such as calculating usage levels, diagnosing server problems and administering the Activities.
 We may also derive your approximate location from your IP address.